sami2ahmed/cflt-handson-workshop-vms/README.md

 ## Teardown and Conclusion

 Assuming you were able to successfully ssh into one of the VMs, you have successfully setup your virtual machines for a workshop.
 If you encounter any issues, please reach out to Sami Ahmed (SG timezone) in Slack.
 Use the following command to destroy the workshop:

-    ```sh
+    ```
     python3 workshop-destroy.py --dir myworkshop
     ```